raffmont/parsl/docs/userguide/joins.rst

 The helper `python_app` ``sum`` returns the sum of all of its arguments, or 0 if there are no arguments.

-The key feature of a `join_app` is that the python code returns a ``Future`` rather than a value.
-An invocation of a `join_app` will complete when that returned ``Future`` completes, rather than as soon as the join_app's Python code completes.

-This means that tasks can be launched inside an app and used in the task graph [phrasing? used as dependencies?].

 In the above example ``fibonacci`` `join_app`, the particular set of tasks to launch is not decided until the app starts execution: an app future from invoking ``sum`` is always returned, but sometimes with a complex task graph as dependencies formed by recursively calling ``fibonacci`` again.
+This behaviour is controlled by the parameter ``n`` which in general isn't known until the app starts executing.

 Launching apps in this way can give several benefits: